 Handling Exercises

-To ensure that grooming sessions go smoothly, it's beneficial to incorporate handling exercises into your puppy's routine.
+To ensure that grooming sessions go smoothly, it's beneficial to incorporate handling exercises into your puppy's training routine.
 These exercises involve gently touching and manipulating different parts of your puppy's body, such as their ears, paws, and tail, in a positive and controlled manner.
 By doing so, you're helping your puppy become accustomed to being handled during grooming sessions.
 As with all training exercises, start slowly and reward your puppy for staying calm and relaxed.
 Gradually increase the duration and intensity of the handling exercises to prepare your puppy for the grooming process.

 Seeking Professional Help